Fig 1. The chord of C major as played on a piano.

 Its root note is B but the chord is neither B major nor B minor.
 Both intervals above the root are a minor third, which makes this a diminished chord – B diminished.

-So now we have the full set of triads based on the harmonized scale of C major (see Figure 2):
+So now we have the full set of triads based on the harmonized scale of C major (Fig 2):

 C major D minor E minor F major G major A minor B diminished C major

-These can be played as full chords (with some notes appearing twice, one or two octaves apart) on the guitar in open position, as shown in Figure 3.
+These can be played as full chords (with some notes appearing twice, one or two octaves apart) on the guitar in open position, as shown in Fig 3.

 The principle is the same for finding any major triad.
 All we have to do is take the first, third, and fifth notes of the major scale.
 For example, to find an E major chord, write out the notes of the E major scale (E, F♯, G♯, A, B, C♯, D♯, E) and select the first (E), third (G♯), and the fifth (B).

 To form a minor chord, the third of the corresponding major chord has to be lowered by a half-step (semitone) – equivalent to one key (black or white) on the piano or one fret on the guitar.
 For example, the notes for an E major triad are E, G♯, B. So, following the rule just stated, an E minor triad is E, G, B.

 Classical music, jazz, and popular music contain diminished chords.
 Blues music rarely uses diminished chords because they aren't part of the standard 12-bar blues progression; however, some rock music does use diminished chords (Fig 4).

 To make a diminished triad lower both the third and the fifth of the corresponding major triad by a half-note.
 So, for example, the notes for E diminished are E, G, B♭.
 The triad formed from the seventh note of a major scale is diminished.
 In the case of the C major scale described above, the triad form with B as the root note is B diminished.